Timi-G/amazon-Product-Listing/README.md

 - Email: admin@mail.com
 - Password: admin

-**Note:  For manual scrape operations, use the actions navigation bar (navbar) at the top of the 'Admin Brands' page in the admin panel to scrape products of specific brands.**
+**Note:  For manual scrape operations, use the actions dropdown feature at the top of the 'Admin Brands' page in the admin panel to scrape products of specific brands.
+Simply select brands you want to scrape for and choose action 'Scrape products for selected brands'**